nus-cs2113-AY1920S2/duke/docs/README.md

 ## Introduction

-*Nini* is a Task Manager that assists Users with their lists of tasks.
+*Nini* is a Task Manager built upon Duke's starter code that assists Users with their lists of tasks.
 User can use *Nini* to manage a list of Todos or Events or Deadlines.
 For more details of how *Nini* manages the list of Tasks, refer to the *Features* section below.

 ## Quick Start